All wrapped up in fabric!

 Buying wrapping paper can be costly and as it gets thrown straight in the bin once the gifts have been opened it’s also wasteful.
-Last year I wrote about some alternatives to wrapping paper, this year I have some more to add to the list.
-Here is how I’ve used fabric to wrap presents for my family.
+So instead of wrapping gifts in disposable wrapping paper, why not wrap them in fabric!

-I did buy a number of secondhand gifts for my children though.
-Amazingly I paid a total of around £15 for all these items.
-I found these in charity shops and school sales!
+Back in 2012, I paid a total of around £15 for all these items for festive gifts for my kids.
+I found them in charity shops and school sales!
 I then hunted around the house for things to wrap them up in.

-My Mum gave me some blue fabric a while ago, and as blue is my 4 year olds favourite colour I knew he would approve.
-My mum also gave me a bag full of ribbons, decorative string and tassels.
+My mum gave me some blue fabric a while ago and a bag full of ribbons, decorative string and tassels.
 I dug out all the gold coloured ones and tied up the gifts.
 They looked so appealing, I wanted to open them!

 When I ran out of blue fabric, I wrapped up a gift in an old kids t-shirt.
 I wrapped my younger son’s gifts in his old babygrows, using all the blue ribbon I could find!